-This article describes how to use the phpinfo() function to view detailed information about the PHP environment, settings, and more.
+From this article, you will know how to use the phpinfo() function to view detailed information about the PHP environment, settings, and more other.

-You often need to check PHP settings during web development.
-You can do this by running a script that calls the phpinfo() function.
-When you load the page in a web browser, the script shows all of the PHP configuration settings for your web site.
+During web development, you need to check your PHP settings as often as possible.
+To do this, run a script that calls the phpinfo() function.
+When you load a page in a web browser, the script shows all the PHP configuration settings for your website.

-- Create a file that contains the following code:
+- Create a file containing the following code:

 <?php phpinfo(); ?>

 - Save the file as info.php or something similar.